 I save these pieces in a plastic sandwich bag whenever possible so I can reuse them at a later date.

-There are so many different ways to create stunning food photography backgrounds without the expense of buying and shipping wooden backdrops from special suppliers.
+There are so many different ways to create stunning food photography backgrounds.
+You can avoid the expense of buying and shipping from specialized suppliers.

 Looking for more inspiration?
 Check out our new post about food photography examples next!